for Veterans and the Public

 Yes.
 But this is rare.

 A "false-positive" test means your antibody test shows that you have been exposed to hepatitis C, when in fact you haven't been.
-For this reason, your doctor will perform other tests to double- or triple-check your results.
+For this reason, your provider will perform other tests to double- or triple-check your results.

 A "false-negative" test means your results suggest that you have not been exposed to hepatitis C, when in fact you have been.
 One reason someone could have a false-negative result is that they have been infected with hepatitis C recently and haven't developed enough antibodies for the test to detect them.
 Or sometimes people with other conditions, such as HIV, will have hepatitis C but their antibody test is falsely negative.